 Who owns IP?

-IP ownership depends on the type of IP, the relationship its creators hold with the University, the existence of any legal agreements in which IP ownership is specifically defined and the University Statute.
+IP ownership depends on the type of IP, the relationship its creators hold with the University, the existence of any legal agreements in which IP ownership is specifically defined and the University Statute and IP Policy.

-The University encourages an entrepreneurial culture and shares any profits from commercialising IP between all IP creators.
+The University encourages an entrepreneurial culture and shares any net proceeds from commercialising IP between all IP creators.

 Student intellectual property

-As a student, the University does not own any IP you solely create, unless it relates to teaching material or under a “specified agreement”.
+As a student, you own any IP you solely create, unless it relates to teaching material or is created under a "contracted agreement".

 Ownership of IP you create or co-create also depends on: